 What’s true and what’s myth when it comes to keto?
 The truth is, keto science is ever evolving.
 But there are a few keto myths and rumors that science has managed to debunk over the years.

-If you’re considering a keto diet, many of these myths have likely led to some uncomfortable questions.
+If you’re considering a keto diet, many of these myths have likely led to some uncomfortable questions about side effects.
 Will keto cause inflammation?
 Will I feel tired?
 Will my cholesterol go up?
 Does drinking ketones work?

 1. Keto Causes Diabetic Ketoacidosis